Ashtar Sheran: Credibility

 Helland points out the failure of the July 1952 prediction channeled through Van Tassel that life on Earth will be destroyed "when they explode the hydrogen atom" because in November 1952 the first H-bomb was detonated with no such effect.
 However, the same message also stated that Ashtar was intervening to stop the destruction of the planet.
-After the explosion, ensuing messages claimed that various actions were taken by the space fleet to repair damage.
+After the explosion, ensuing messages claimed that various actions were taken by Ashtar's space fleet to repair damage.

-After the introduction of Ashtar by Van Tassel, other mediums began to claim contact.
-The most widely publicised of these messages were met with failure when they predicted civilisations flourishing on the other planets and an imminent landing of space ships on Earth.
-At one point, according to Helland, dozens of people were claiming contact with Ashtar and presenting conflicting messages.

 Helland notes that the Ashtar belief system is based on faith in an extraterrestrial celebrity, the concept of which has fared better than the individual messages.
 The main shifts in content seem due to failed prophecy, which has moved the emphasis from a physical space fleet averting doom, to the more theosophical concept of an Ascended Master aiding spiritual advancement.
 He maintains that the Ashtar beliefs are best seen as a syncretism between the I AM movements and the UFO experience, a belief system which regards UFO experiences and sightings as the natural progression of the spiritual development of humanity.
 Though followers of Ashtar believe in his divine right and knowledge spread across the human race, he and others of his kind have yet to provide any physical evidence of their existence.